jhart-r7/labs-docker-suricata/README.md

 ## Problem Statement

-This docker container contains a custom patched suricata version which includes the references in the eve.json file for easy access by following processing efforts
+This docker container contains a custom patched suricata version which includes references (CVEs) in the eve.json file for analysis.
+It also incorporates the latest version of the emerging threats feed when it is built.

 ## Example